 In terms of public speaking, this kind of fear is referred to as glossophobia or fear of speech, which is the fear of speaking to an audience.
 Stage fright can occur in people of all experiences and backgrounds, both in beginners and professionals, and can occur increasingly or suddenly.

 What is so special about public speaking?
 Many old books will tell you that there is no reason why you should be afraid to make a public speech.

-For a long time it has been said that people are afraid because they are not prepared.
+For a long time, it has been said that people are afraid because they are not prepared.
 So the whole focus was on being as well-prepared as possible.
 And preparation meant the technical part of the presentation.
 Do it over and over again and everything will be fine.
 That’s why many trainers have developed programs that are very much focused on preparation and practice.
 They assured the people that they would get rid of their fear in this way.
-It was pointed out that it can take weeks to months, but only repetition helps to overcome the fear.
+It was pointed out that it can take weeks to months, but the only repetition helps to overcome the fear.

 The American modern dancer and choreographer Martha Graham meant:

 I believe that we learn by practice.
 Whether it means to learn to dance by practicing dancing or to learn to live by practicing living, the principles are the same.
 In each, it is the performance of a dedicated precise set of acts, physical or intellectual, from which comes shape of achievement, a sense of one’s being, a satisfaction of spirit.
 One becomes, in some area, an athlete of God.
 Practice means to perform, over and over again in the face of all obstacles, some act of vision, of faith, of desire.
 Practice is a means of inviting the perfection desired.